Gukkey/Hospital-Application/README.md

 # Hospital application

-This web application is a part of my internship at Stumonk for Web application and development.
+This web application is a my final project of my internship at Stumonk for Web application and development.
 I have primarily used HTML and CSS for base website and design and then also used JavaScript for additional functions.

 ## Website Images:
 Index Page: